-Current DIS student Ava, Carleton College, is enjoying her time in Denmark so much that she has chosen to extend her stay to include the spring ’21 semester.
-While study abroad during the new ‘normal’ is different, Ava finds that it is still a fulfilling experience, and she appreciates getting to know the many nuances of Denmark.
+Ava, Carleton College, was enjoying her time in Denmark so much that she chose to extend her stay to include the spring ’21 semester.
+While study abroad during the new ‘normal’ is different, Ava found that it was still a fulfilling experience, and she appreciated getting to know the many nuances of Denmark.

-We asked Ava about her experiences from studying abroad in Copenhagen this fall, and what she looks forward to in the spring.
+We asked Ava about her experiences from studying abroad in Copenhagen in fall ’20, and what she looked forward to in the spring.

 DIS: Hi Ava!
 Tell us a bit about yourself.

 A: Hi!
 I am a third-year music major at Carleton College.
 Among other things, I study jazz guitar and electronic composition.
 I play saxophone in the Carleton Jazz Ensemble, and percussion in the Afro-Cuban chamber group.
 I also work for the CAMS Production Office where I answer technical questions for students and staff.
 Most of my spare time is dedicated to listening to music or fiddling with the guitar.

 The academics are engaging.
 I have a lot of free time to explore the city and the culture here in Denmark.